 - Create video messages and encourage teachers and administration staff to get involved.

-It doesn’t need to be live, you can pre-record, pre-write or pre-create your acknowledgement however you like and post it at 9am.
+It doesn’t need to be live, you can pre-record, pre-write or pre-create your acknowledgement however you like and post it at Midday.

-if you are at an in-person event, encourage everyone to Acknowledge Country at this time.
+if you are at an in-person event or at work or school encourage everyone to acknowledge Country at this time.

 HOW DO I FIND OUT THE TRADITIONAL OWNERS OF THE LAND I AM ON?

-Know whose Country you are on – resources like the AIATSIS Map of Indigenous Australia are a useful starting point, but go further.
+Know whose Country you are on – resources like the AIATSIS Map of Indigenous Australia are a useful starting point.